-Erosion is a form of mechanical weathering, and occurs when the movement of a force like rain water or moving water sources like a river wear down the surface of rocks and carry the worn away parts with the flow of the water to other areas.
-Erosion can also occur with forces like wind, glacier movement, tides or waves.
+Erosion is a form of mechanical or physical weathering that occurs when the movement of a force like rain water or flood waters wear down the surface of rocks and carry the worn away parts to other areas.
+Erosion also occurs with forces like wind, glacier movement, or the action of high tides or waves along coastlines.

-Freeze and thawing is another form of mechanical weathering.
-This can easily be observed in colder cities that experience temperatures that regularly drop below freezing during the evening, and then warm up during the day.
-As the water freezes on the road, it expands the affected surface.
-As the road freezes and thaws repeatedly over the course of fall or winter, the expanding process creates instability, resulting in potholes.
+Freeze and thawing presents another form of mechanical weathering.
+You can observe this in cold regions that experience below freezing temperature drops during the night, and then warm ups during the day.
+When water freezes on a road after a rain, becoming black ice, it expands the affected surface.
+As the road thaws and repeatedly freezers during winter, the expanding process creates instability, resulting in potholes.

-Another agent of weathering is chemical weathering such as oxidation or hydrolysis.
-Chemical weathering occurs when heat and moisture react with chemicals in the rock to change the properties of the rock.
-Oxidation occurs when oxygen creates a chemical reaction, with a common example being rust, which makes the rock softer over time.
+Chemical weathering, such as oxidation or hydrolysis, occurs when heat and moisture react with chemicals in the rock to change its properties.
+Oxidation occurs when oxygen creates a chemical reaction, like rust on iron, which makes the rock softer with time.
 Hydrolysis occurs when water reacts with compounds in the rock to create other compounds.
-You can usually tell when chemical weathering is occurring because the rock will be a different color, such as orange, red or yellow.
+You can identify chemical weathering because the rock becomes a different color, such as orange, red or yellow.

 Biological weathering includes the effects of plant and animals on rocks and minerals.
 For example, an animal inadvertently kicks a rock down a hill where it breaks upon landing.
 Or when a bit of moss or lichen attach itself to its new host, a shaded rock and begins to eat away at the rock material, slowly breaking it down into smaller pieces.
 Plants or trees that take root in a crack of a rock can cause the rock to break apart as the plant grows and expands.